Display Star Ratings in Google Organic Search Results

 There are even more Mother's Days around the world.
 For a complete list, check this Wikipedia page.

 If you sell internationally, it's good to keep up with the different dates around the world.
-Download our European Holidays calendar, which includes all the most important dates for 2024 and 2025.
+Download our European Sales Holidays calendar, which includes all the most important dates for 2025.

 Mother's Day is celebrated in the entire world, and for good reason!
 Before we look at some numbers for the individual markets, let's take a quick look at the following chart, which shows shopper attitudes towards Mother's Day in different global markets.